nextstrain/forecasts-viz/NOTES.md

 ## Pivot variant

-Currently we use last variant in the array, however this is soon to be explicitly provided in the model JSON.
+Uses the `modelJson.metadata.pivot` value if it's available, otherwise defaults to the last variant in the array.

 ## Responsive graph sizes